From Boardrooms to Bedrooms, Republicans Want Control

 • ESG is incompatible with free-market capitalism and conventional economic theory.

-What makes the anti-ESG movement powerful is that it combines cultural and economic conservatives.
+The anti-ESG movement is powerful because it combines cultural and economic conservatives.
 By definition, ESG seeks to advance issues related to environmentalism, workplace diversity, corporate transparency, and the belief that corporations have a societal obligation that extends past geographical boundaries and how business practices will impact future generations.

-Under traditional economic theory, environmental pollution was considered an economic “externality” or an issue not related to business operations.
-Externalities are external costs to a neutral third party that arise due to an action effect of another party’s activity.
-Externalities especially include environmental items, such as air, water, and wildlife, that have poorly defined property rights, according to the Corporate Finance Institute.
+Under traditional economic theory, environmental pollution was considered a financial “externality” or an unrelated to business operations.
+Externalities are external costs to a neutral third party that arise due to the action effect of another party’s activity.
+According to the Corporate Finance Institute, externalities especially include environmental items such as air, water, and wildlife that have poorly defined property rights.

 Traditionally, corporations never paid for the costs of their environmental pollution unless the courts, and later, public opinion, forced them to act.